F286/f286.github.io/_posts/2018-02-16-team-success.md

 ## Good Atmosphere

 ### Overview
 In my experience, the most fundamental layer of getting a team to work is to first create a good atmosphere.
+How people feel is generally more important how they think, a majority of decisions are made emotionally (feeling mind) then rationalized post-hoc. (thinking mind) The opposite of a good atmosphere is toxicity.
+A good atmosphere will lead to trust between team members, which will allow them to work together and communicate.

 ### Reduce Toxicity
+If you are bitter, feel graditiude instead as it is the opposite emotion.
+Don't blame others, take personal responsibility instead.

+### Improve Atmosphere

+One of the most dangerous things on a team is toxicity.
+This is perhaps caused by bitterness, Move them from hell (feeling negative) to earth (feeling neutral).

 This will cause team members go from a deep ache in their heart to simply doing an unplesant task.
 Team members who are hurting will generate toxicity, this must be neutralized with graditude, positivity, and positive body language.